 (5) An interest need not be disclosed under this section if it is an interest common to a significant number of persons in the State.

-[Section 24 inserted by No. 38 of 2007 s.
+[Section 24 inserted: No. 38 of 2007 s.
 107.]

 25. Procedure at meetings

 Except as otherwise stated in this Act, the Council is to determine its own meeting procedures.